Gleethos/neureka/src/main/java/neureka/backend/api/algorithms/README.md

 # Algorithms

-This package expands the middle layer of the 3 tier calculus backend API architecture by partially implementing the `Algorithm` interface. <br>
+This package expands the middle layer of the 3 tier backend API architecture by partially implementing the `Algorithm` interface. <br>
 Implementing the `Algorithm` layer is the most complicated of the three. <br> This is because such extensions / implementations